Hearing impaired? We are Hearing Loop equipped. We also have an enhanced hearing section inside our Octagon Sanctuary.

 2. We will perform ceremonies for couples from different faith traditions;

-3. Membership in our congregation is not required in order to be married by our clergy;
+3. Membership in our congregation is not required to be married by our clergy;

 5. We do not stigmatize couples who have been cohabiting prior to marriage, or because one or both parties have been married previously;